5 Written questions

 - The place about the altar of the church, usually enclosed for clergy and other officials; the sanctuary and choir.

 5 True/False questions

-Podium → A general term designating those places suitable for the reception of a dead human body.
+Stillborn → A general term designating those places suitable for the reception of a dead human body.

-Sarcophagus → An unusually ornate and elaborate casket, usually made of very heavy metal, granite or marble; and body may be placed directly in it, or a casketed body may be placed in one as a repository.
+Star of David → An unusually ornate and elaborate casket, usually made of very heavy metal, granite or marble; and body may be placed directly in it, or a casketed body may be placed in one as a repository.